opencredit/BadgeOS-Community-Add-on/readme.txt

 == Changelog ==

 = 1.0.1 =
+* New: Added .po and .mo files for internationalization
 * Updated: Check for BadgeOS version 1.0.2 or higher before activating plugin.
 * Fix: Stomped out a bug that prevented certain community triggers from unlocking steps